Ireland Retirement Visa (D-Reside / Stamp 0): Apply with Expert Help

 Before you apply for a retirement visa, you must ensure that you meet all the eligibility requirements.

 The Irish government requires that you have sufficient resources to be able to support yourself financially and be of independent means if you want to use this visa for the purpose of retiring in Ireland.
-That means you must have an individual yearly income of €50,000 and access to a lump sum of money to cover any unexpected major expenses.
-The lump sum of money should equal the price of residential property in Ireland.
+That means you must have an individual yearly income of €50,000 and access to a lump sum reserve sufficient to cover major unexpected expenses.
+Irish immigration authorities use the current price of a residential property in Ireland as a benchmark, which as of 2025 exceeds €300,000 nationally and significantly more in Dublin and major urban centres.

 When applying for a Retirement Visa, you are to provide financial documentation in spreadsheet form with money/figures converted to euros.
 The spreadsheet, which should show your income (pension income or readily accessible funds) and expenses each month, should be certified by an Irish accountancy firm expert in the format of Irish and overseas banking/accountancy documentation.